 When your goal is lead generation, you will want to focus on these areas:

-There are many ways for you to generate leads using these fields, but two of the most common methods include:
+There are many ways for you to generate leads using these fields, but two of the most common methods include the below.

 In the example below, a brand competitive with GoDaddy searched for negative tweets about the company, hoping to take advantage of customer dissatisfaction.